antieau/antieau.github.io/_notes/phd.markdown

 course of mine and at least one independent study with me.
 This completed, you will need to pass the qualifying exam under my direction.
 (See the [graduate handbook](https://www.math.northwestern.edu/graduate/handbook/index.html).)
-Only then is it possible for you to become my PhD student and I am always open to advising PhD students who have followed the steps above.
+At this point it is technically possible for you to become my PhD student.
+I am always open to advising PhD students who have followed the steps above, but, even then, I cannot take as many students who want to work with me.